-Avaliable data and funding
+Available data and funding

-The roads data reported in Note 9a of Council's Financial Statements 2016/2017, is based on the previous revaluation completed in 2015.
-The data has been reviewed by a consultant who determined that the asset register was well established and recommended that condition assessments continue on an ongoing basis.
+The roads data reported in Note 10a of Council's Financial Statements 2019/2020, is based on the revaluation completed in 2020.

-Council's roads assets were revalued as part of the fair valuation requirements and imported into the corporate asset system 30 June 2015 in line with revaluation requirements.
+Council's roads assets were revalued as part of the fair valuation requirements as at 30 June 2020 in line with revaluation requirements.

-The tables below show the projected backlog figures, capital and maintenance expenditure for footpaths over the next 10 years.
+The table below shows the projected backlog figures, capital and maintenance expenditure for roads over the next 10 years.